-There are two ways to get a Discover Secured Card credit increase: 1) add money to your security deposit or 2) graduate to an unsecured card after consistent on-time payments.
-But depositing more money is certainly the easier and more immediate way to get a Discover Secured Card limit increase.
+There are two ways to get a Discover secured card credit increase: 1) add money to your security deposit or 2) graduate to an unsecured card after consistent on-time payments.
+But depositing more money is certainly the easier and more immediate way to get a Discover it Secured Credit Card limit increase.
 You’re unlikely to graduate to an unsecured card (i.e. get your deposit back) for at least 7 months.

 You can find more info on both options below, starting with the more accessible of the two.

-Here’s how to get a Discover Secured Card credit limit increase:
+Here’s how to get a Discover it Secured Credit Card credit limit increase:

-1. Add to Your Deposit – Discover it Secured’s deposit can be as little as $200 or as much as $2,500.
+1. Add to Your Deposit – Discover it Secured Credit Card’s deposit can be as little as $200 or as much as $2,500.
 And your spending limit will equal whatever you put down.
 So if you deposited less than $2,500 at the start, adding to you security deposit will result in a credit limit increase.
 Specifically, your limit will increase by the amount you add.